Applying for a practising certificate

 Law Society sections membership

-Current members of the Family Law and Property Law Sections, and premium members of the Corporate Lawyers Association of New Zealand are invoiced for section membership as part of the renewal process.
+Current members of the Family Law and Property Law Sections, and premium members of the In-house Lawyers Association of New Zealand (ILANZ), the section for in-house lawyers, are invoiced for section membership as part of the renewal process.

 Non-section members who wish to join a section can indicate their desire to join on the renewal application form as part of the renewal process, and they will be invoiced separately.
 A non-section member can apply at any time by contacting firstname.lastname@example.org or email@example.com.